-3 The Debtor has been holding \$2,000/month for Aronson's fees pending its fee applications with this Court.
+4 The Debtor has been holding \$2,000/month for Aronson's fees pending its fee applications with this Court.
 Accordingly, the Debtor presumes that Aronson will be paid in full on the Effective Date and does not include the escrowed payments as cash available on the Effective Date.

-16-12453-mew Doc 91 Filed 05/08/17 Entered 05/08/17 21:00:00 Main Document Pg 13 of 26
+16-12453-mew Doc 111 Filed 06/08/17 Entered 06/08/17 16:47:45 Main Document Pg 15 of 30

-- 20. Class 2 consists of the Allowed American Express Claim.
-Commencing on the Effective Date, American Express shall be paid on a monthly basis an amount equal to 4% of all American Express credit card receivables during the 2017 year, 5% of all American Express credit card receivables during 2018 year, and 6% of all American Express credit card receivables during the 2019 year until the Allowed American Express Claim is paid in full.
+2019 year until the Allowed American Express Claim is paid in full.
 Subject to the foregoing, such payments shall be made in accordance with the present collection practices provided to such creditor under the Cash Collateral Order.
-This Class is impaired and shall vote on the Plan. - 21.
-Class 3 consists of the Allowed Rewards Network Claim.
+This Class is impaired and shall vote on the Plan.

+- 30. Class 3 consists of the Allowed Rewards Network Claim.
+Rewards Network purports to hold a second position security interest in certain of the Debtor's personal and intangible assets pursuant to a Security Agreement and UCC filing upon the Debtor's assets.
+The Debtor may hold claims and defenses relating to the extent of the purported liens held by Rewards Network based upon, among other things, the value of such assets as of the filing of this Chapter 11 case.
+Rewards Network is being paid 4% of Master Card and Visa card sales on a monthly basis pursuant to an approved Cash Collateral Order.
+However, the Debtor has proposed a payment schedule to this creditor, without any objections to be filed, in light of the cost of prosecuting such defenses and objections and the acceptance by Rewards Network of a reduced payment schedule.
 Commencing on the Effective Date, Rewards shall be paid on a monthly basis 4% of all MasterCard and Visa credit card receivables during the 2017 year, 5% of all MasterCard and Visa credit card receivables during 2018 year, and 6% of all MasterCard and Visa credit card receivables during the 2019 year.
 Subject to the foregoing, such payments shall be made in accordance with the present collection practices provided to such creditor under the Cash Collateral Order, and shall be in full satisfaction of all claims held by Rewards Network.
 On the Effective Date, this creditor shall dismiss, with prejudice, the Illinois Court Action.
-This Class is impaired and shall vote on the Plan. - 22.
+This Class is impaired and shall vote on the Plan. - 31.
 Class 4 consists of the priority claims of employees for services rendered within the six (6) week period prior to the Petition Date pursuant to § 507(a)(4) of the Bankruptcy Code.
 These creditors filed priority claims totaling \$12,702.18.
-All Allowed Class 4 Claims shall be paid in cash in equal quarterly installments in the second and third year after the Plan (2018 and 2019), commencing March 31, 2018.
-This Class is impaired and shall vote on the Plan. - 33.
-Certain potential members of Class 4 have alleged that they may not have received notice of the Bar Date.
-A number of these employees have moved during the course of the
+All Allowed Class 4 Claims shall be paid in cash in equal quarterly installments in the second and third year after the Plan (2018 and

-16-12453-mew Doc 91 Filed 05/08/17 Entered 05/08/17 21:00:00 Main Document Pg 14 of 26
+16-12453-mew Doc 111 Filed 06/08/17 Entered 06/08/17 16:47:45 Main Document Pg 16 of 30